Skip to main content

 NOW IS THE TIME

 Other cities and jurisdictions are passing new reuse policies, and Toronto can, too!
 Right now, we have an opportunity to shift Toronto toward reusables in food services.
-Because of public demand, governments are starting to take action:

 Here in our city, we have a growing reuse movement with community groups, businesses and individuals demonstrating local on-the-ground reuse solutions.